truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/CloudSyncTaskGoogleDrive.md

 1. (Required) Type a memorable task description in **Description**.
 For example, *googledrivepush* to represent the provider name and transfer direction.

-2. Select your Google Drive credenital on the **Credential** dropdown list to add a new backup credential.
+2. Select your Google Drive credential on the **Credential** dropdown list to add a new backup credential.

    ![AddGoogleDriveCloudSyncTask](/images/SCALE/22.12/AddGoogleDriveCloudSyncTask.png "Add Google Drive Cloud Sync Settings")